aofarrel/Stuart-WDL/README.md

-# Stuart WDL
+# Stuart WDL (WIP)
- Mouse-sized WDL tasks for your workflows.
+Mouse-sized WDL tasks for your workflows. 🐁

+## arraycheck_exact
+For performing a check between an array of truth files and an array of test files.
+It is assumed that the filenames between the truth and test files match.
+All md5 mismatches are reported, unless `fastfail == true` in which case the pipeline will fail immediately.

+## arraycheck_functequiv
+Similar to arraycheck_exact, but upon md5 mismatch, an Rscript is run to check for functional equivalence via `all.equal(testfile, truthfile, tolerance)`.
+It is assumed that both checked files are RData files.
+The user may set the tolerance value, which defaults to 1.0e-8.

+## metamouse
+Checker/Debugger for Stuart tasks.